RocketCommunicationsInc/Front-End-Developer-Take-Home-Challenge/README.md

   - Alert message (_errorMessage_)
   - Contact name (_contactName_)
   - Contact time (_contactBeginTimestamp_ - _contactEndTimestamp_)
-- I need to be able to see the details of an alert by clicking on a button called _Show Details_ that utilizes `rux-modal` to show the _contactSatellite_ and _contactDetail_ values
+- I need to be able to see the details of an alert by clicking on a button called _Show Details_ that utilizes `rux-dialog` to show the _contactSatellite_ and _contactDetail_ values
 - I need the alerts to be sorted by error time with the most recent at the top (_errorTime_)
 - I need to know which alerts I have already acknowledged so that I don’t process the same alert multiple times by mistake.
 Also once I’ve dealt with an alert, make it clear it’s not something I need to pay attention to again:
 - Only unacknowledged alerts can be acknowledged